ascmitc/mhl/README.md

 The `info` command with the `-sf` subcommand option outputs information about the full and detailed history information about one file.

 ```
-$ ascmhl info -sf /path/to/file [-sf /path/to/other/file] [-rp /root/path]
+$ ascmhl info -sf /path/to/file [-sf /path/to/other/file] [/root/path]
 ```

 The command outputs each generation where the file has been handled, including date, hash, and activity (and creator info and absolute path with the `-v` option).
-The history information is read from the "next" ASC MHL history found in the path, of at the fiven root path (`-rp` option).
+The history information is read from the "next" ASC MHL history found in the path, of at the given root path.

 Implementation: